 - BONUS carbon filter media in the package

-- Won’t last as long as other established brands
+- Though durable, it won’t last as long as other established brands

 - Heavy cartridge

-Fluval rivals Eheim in terms of quietness and longevity and are an excellent alternative to them because of that.
+Anyway, Fluval rivals Eheim in terms of quietness and longevity and are an excellent alternative to them because of that.

-But when it comes to middle-sized aquariums you’ll have to choose the Fluval, because of their powerful pumps.
+However, when it comes to middle-sized turtle aquariums you’ll want the Fluval, because of their powerful output pumps.

-Being manufactured by the best US parts the motors of these canister filters provide an excellent level of water filtration and circulation.
+Being manufactured by the best US parts, the motors of these canister filters provide an excellent level of water filtration and circulation.

-The GPH they can turn is ridiculously high for their price tag.
+The realistic GPH rate a Fluval 407 can turn is ridiculously high for its price tag.

-The company has patented its own sound-dampening technology which makes the 07 (and the 06 for that matter) Series virtually silent.
+Anyhow, the company has patented its own sound-dampening technology which makes the 07 (and the 06 for that matter) Series virtually silent.

-The architecture and high-quality parts make sure that you have tons of filtering media space and a long-lasting unit.
+The architecture and high-quality parts make sure that you have tons of filter media space and a long-lasting turtle filter.

-A very convenient feature in my experience with canisters.
+That’s a very convenient feature in my experience with canister filter units.